Press Release: Dissolving Data Silos: Companies Need To Define a Common Data Language

 A lack of management support was ranked as the third most important challenge in the implementation of strategic measures at 38 percent.
 For companies with decentralized (42 percent) and hybrid (43 percent) data landscapes, as well as for laggards (58 percent), this applies even more frequently.

-Data Black Holes – Are Data Silos Undermining Digital Transformation? is a topical BARC survey assessing the challenges companies currently face due to data silos and how to overcome them.
+Data Black Holes – Are Data Silos Undermining Digital Transformation? is a topical BARC survey assessing the challenges companies currently face due to data silos.
+The study shows how to overcome them.
 The study is based on a worldwide survey of 318 companies of various sizes and industry sectors.
 The focus of the study is to assess the implications of data silos for the data-driven enterprise.
 It also examines approaches taken by companies to break down the barriers of these data and knowledge silos.
 The authors of the study are Jacqueline Bloemen and Timm Grosser, Senior Analysts for Data & Analytics at BARC.
+Click here for the infographic and click here for the full study download link.

 About BARC